2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 ### Mountain

 The New Jerusalem is 12000 stadia tall, about 1300 miles, yet its walls are only 144 cubits.
 Furthermore, it is pure gold (Rev. 21:18).
 This indicates that the city itself may be a mountain.

+### Wall

+There is a great and high wall with twelve gates, with three gates in each cardinal direction.
+The wall signifies separation and protection while the gates signify communication and entrance.
+Some believers and churches have a very strong wall, but with no gates, so there is no way for people to enter in.
+This is to be sectarian and exclusive.

+The gates in four direction means that no matter where someone is coming from and what their background is, there must be a way for them to enter into the church.
+The Lord's charge is to disciple *all* the nations (Matt.
+28:19).
+The three gates on each side signifies the Triune God working to bring people into the church.

 ### Precious Materials